Desert Christian Schools (Arizona)

 Desert Christian Schools is a private Christian school system in Tucson, Arizona.
-Offering grades PK-12, it operates Preschool, elementary, middle and high schools.
+Offering grades PS-12, it operates Preschool, elementary, middle and high schools.

 History

 The high school was founded in 1986 in rented space at Christ Community Church, with 23 9th- and 10th-grade students and seven faculty members.
 It moved to the El Camino Baptist Church campus on East Speedway Boulevard in 1991 as its enrollment approached 100.
 It was expanded with a middle school in 2000 and elementary school in 2004.
 The high school and middle school moved from the El Camino campus to a location nearby, also on Speedway Boulevard, in 2001.
 In 2011, the elementary and middle schools moved to a purpose-built location on Wrightstown Road.